Ireland: media concentrated in a few hands

 The country's oldest newspaper (© picture-alliance/dpa)

-Gaelic publications are the exception and are mostly subsidised by the state to promote the conservation of the Irish language, which 40 percent of the population still speak.
+Gaelic media are the exception and are mostly subsidised by the state to promote the conservation of the Irish language, which only 40 percent of the population still speak.
 The public television channel TG4 as well as six radio stations broadcast exclusively in Gaelic.
-In December 2008, however, the last Gaelic daily Lá Nua ceased publication.
+However, the last Gaelic-Language daily, Lá Nua, ceased publication in December 2008.

 Media search